kubernetes-retired/contrib/statefulsets/zookeeper/README.md

 ###Stateful Set
 The Stateful Set configuration must match the Headless Service, and it must provide the number of replicas.
 In the example below we request a ZooKeeper ensemble of size 3.
-**As weighed quorums are not supported, it is imperative that an odd number of replicas be chosen.
+**As weighted quorums are not supported, it is imperative that an odd number of replicas be chosen.
 Moreover, the number of replicas should be either 1, 3, 5, or 7.
 Ensembles may be scaled to larger membership for read fan out, but, as this will adversely impact write performance, careful thought should be given to selecting a larger value.**